What are the things to eat in Kota Bharu?

 Kota Bharu is a cultural and culinary heaven.
 As the capital city for the state of Kelantan on the east coast of Peninsular Malaysia, Kota Bharu is the mecca for Kelantanese unique traditions and heritage.
 I am blessed that my current job allows me to have work trips all over Peninsular Malaysia and with that, I could do more domestic travels and learn more of my own country.
-Recently, I had the chance to go to Kota Bharu and from my short stint there, here are the top things to eat (and drink) in Kota Bharu, Kelantan:
+Recently, I had the chance to go to Kota Bharu and from my short stint there, here are the top things to eat in Kota Bharu, Kelantan:

 Nasi Berlauk or loosely translated as rice with dish is the staple breakfast for Kelantanese people.
 While most Malaysians have nasi lemak or roti canai for breakfast, Kelantanese opt for heavier breakfast, savouring on packed rice with dish that mostly consists of fish or chicken curry.
 The most famous nasi berlauk is Nasi Berlauk Air Dingin, which can be found at Kopitiam Kita and some roadside stalls.
 Nevertheless, nasi berlauk is available citywide in Kota Bharu.
 Almost every corner serves this menu for breakfast.
 Most stalls allow you to choose your dish to be packed together with the rice.